 - BOP receives completed referral form signed by the parent. - Referral discussed with parents, and where appropriate with the referring professional and/or the mainstream early years setting.
-In some circumstances the Local Authority Early Years Representative will be involved and/or other professionals - The needs of the child will be fully understood, and parents invited to see the setting and attend Stay and Play sessions. - If the admission criteria are met, sessions will be allocated balancing the availability of requested days to spaces and input required by visiting or resident therapists or specialists. - A list will be used if necessary and parent/carers will be kept informed of available places. - A welcome letter will be sent to parents and guardians confirming their child's place and outlining the next steps of the admissions process. - Children aged 2-3 will be allocated up to 6 hours per week of term time educational provision. - Children 3-4 years (in their preschool year) will be allocated up to 12 hours. - families will be encouraged to explore a shared place with a mainstream setting; an early year's professional may support this. - Children will be offered a lunch, and parents/carers will be billed for this, families living on a low income may access a free lunch for their children.
-(This cost is covered through fundraising) - Where children are attending BOP and making better than expected progress / identified as no longer needing BOP discussions will be held with parents, professionals and the shared placement setting to move to access the majority/all their funding in a mainstream setting and reduce hours at BOP enabling the child to access all their Early Years entitlements at the mainstream setting.
+In some circumstances the Local Authority Early Years Representative will be involved and/or other professionals - The needs of the child will be fully understood, and parents invited to see the setting and attend Stay and Play sessions. - If the admission criteria are met, sessions will be allocated balancing the availability of requested days to spaces and input required by visiting or resident therapists or specialists. - A list will be used if necessary and parent/carers will be kept informed of available places. - A welcome letter will be sent to parents and guardians confirming their child's place and outlining the next steps of the admissions process. - Children aged 2-3 will be allocated up to 6 hours per week of term time educational provision. - Children 3-4 years (in their preschool year) will be allocated up to 12 hours. - families will be encouraged to explore a shared place with a mainstream setting; an early year's professional may support this. - Where children are attending BOP and making better than expected progress / identified as no longer needing BOP then discussions will be held with parents, professionals and the shared placement setting to move to access the majority/all their funding in a mainstream setting and reduce hours at BOP enabling the child to access all their Early Years entitlements at the mainstream setting.
 (See process appendix 3)